Want to save this article for later?

 Finally, what channel is the user on when interacting with you and your brand?
 Are they watching the onboarding tutorial on a desktop?
 Are they exiting an in-app notification on their mobile device?
 Or are they conversing with a salesperson via Skype?

-Begin with the existing research.
-Gather the data you already have about your user journey.
+Begin with the existing data you already have about your user journey.
 Grab it from: